The Pillars of Roman Military Command: Understanding the Legatus

 Discipline was the cornerstone of Roman military effectiveness, and the legatus was its ultimate guarantor.

-- Enforcing Standards: The legatus was responsible for maintaining the strict discipline that characterized Roman legions.
+• Enforcing Standards: The legatus maintained the strict discipline that characterized Roman legions.
 This included punishing infractions such as insubordination, desertion, theft, and cowardice.
-Punishments ranged from flogging and fines to the brutal practice of decimation (executing every tenth man in a unit for collective cowardice).
-The legatus had the authority to order summary executions if he deemed it necessary to maintain order.
+Punishments ranged from flogging and fines to the brutal practice of decimatio (executing every tenth man in a unit for collective cowardice).
+The legatus had the authority to order summary executions if necessary to maintain order.
+However, excessive cruelty could provoke mutiny, as happened under Legatus Lucius Apronius in Africa in the 1st century AD.

-- Overseeing Training: He approved training schedules and ensured that legionaries were proficient in weapons handling, formation drills (e.g., the testudo, the wedge), and physical fitness.
+• Overseeing Training: He approved training schedules and ensured legionaries were proficient in weapons handling, formation drills (e.g., the testudo, the cuneus), and physical fitness.
 Training was continuous, even in peacetime, and the legatus was expected to inspect his troops regularly.
 A well-trained legion was a direct reflection of its commander's competence.

-- Moral Leadership: Beyond formal discipline, the legatus set the moral tone for the legion.
-A commander who was courageous, fair, and competent earned the respect and loyalty of his soldiers, which was often more effective than fear of punishment in maintaining discipline.
+• Moral Leadership: Beyond formal discipline, the legatus set the moral tone.
+A commander who was courageous, fair, and competent earned the respect and loyalty of his soldiers—often more effective than fear of punishment.
+Examples like Gnaeus Domitius Corbulo, who gained fierce loyalty by sharing hardships with his troops and rigorously training them, illustrate this principle.

 Political and Diplomatic Functions